Carson Kressley: Other activities

 In April 2006, Kressley became ordained over the Internet as a minister of the Universal Life Church, in order to be able to perform a wedding ceremony during an episode of Queer Eye.

 Kressley is also an owner of American Saddlebred horses and is horse show exhibitor.
 He won a world title in 2009.
 Kressley's interest in horses combined with his interest in promoting respect for diversity resulted in his authorship of 'You're Different and That's Super!', illustrated by cartoonist Jared Lee.

 Kressley was an ambassador for the Melbourne Cup in 2007, playing a part in the "Fashion On The Field".

-Honors, awards, distinctions

-In 2004 Queer Eye won an Emmy Award for "Outstanding Reality Program".
-It was nominated again for that category in 2005.

-After interviewing him on WMAL-FM's "Mornings on the Mall", co-host Mary Walter was "shocked to find out that Carson is crazy smart — I'm talking Mensa smart!"